pivotal-anz/ci-ultimate/UsingConcourse.md

 ## Local VM

-To run Concourse locally you need Vagrant and Virtual box installed.
+To run Concourse locally you need Vagrant and Virtual Box installed.

 1. It runs as a local VM using a Vagrant spec.
 In any directory run: